Tony Hsieh: Death

 On the morning of November 18, 2020, Hsieh was injured in a house fire in New London, Connecticut, although his identity was not revealed at the time.
 It has been reported that he was visiting family for Thanksgiving, and he either became trapped in a pool shed during the fire, or barricaded himself inside and would not answer the door.
 The exact cause of the fire is under investigation.
-He was rescued by firefighters and transported to the Connecticut Burn Center at Bridgeport Hospital to undergo treatment for burns and smoke inhalation, where he died on November 27, two weeks before his 47th birthday.
-The Connecticut medical examiner determined that Hsieh died from smoke inhalation, and ruled his death was an accident.
+He was rescued by firefighters and transported to the Connecticut Burn Center at Bridgeport Hospital to undergo treatment for burns and smoke inhalation, where he died on November 27, at age 46.
+The Connecticut medical examiner determined that Hsieh died from smoke inhalation, and ruled his death accidental.
 News sources have suggested that his drug use and nitrous oxide use may have played a role in his death.

-The Wall Street Journal reported that according to property records, Hsieh was staying at a house that was possibly owned by a former Zappos employee, Rachael Brown.
+The Wall Street Journal reported that, according to property records, Hsieh was staying at a house that was possibly owned by a former Zappos employee, Rachael Brown.